opensafely-core/sysadmin/README.md

 # Cron Job

 The management script is designed to run periodically.
-You can use `cronjob.sh` to do this.
+However, it uses a very privileged secret, so it currently runs from Simon's home machine.

+Run set up a cronjob yourself, you can use `cronjob.sh`.
 First, edit the `tokenfile` variable to point a file with a GH PAT that has admin org permissions.

 Then, set it to run every 15 mins or so via `crontab -e` or similar